 Directions and Placing Your Order at Nico's Pier 38

 Getting to Nico’s Pier 38 is pretty straight forward.
 City buses will take you right outside the pier and driving is also an option.
 Nico’s Pier 38 has a big parking lot and finding a spot will be easy even when it’s busy.
 If you’re coming during peak meal hours, there are sure to be others walking toward Nico’s Pier 38 so just follow the crowd to find your way to fish heaven.
+It’s fairly easy to find your way from Waikiki and even an Uber will get you there for cheap.

 Your order is placed at the front counters where you’ll be given a buzzer to notify you of when your food is ready.
 In the meantime, it’s best to find a seat as soon as possible.
 You’ll have your choice of sitting at the bar or choosing between indoors or outdoors.
 But all are comfortable and each have their own perks.